LuminosLabs/Quicksilver/README.md

 This repository serves as an Episerver CyberSource Connector Reference Implementation of the **LL.EpiserverCyberSourceConnector NuGet** with all the front-end and back-end files for the available payment methods.

-In the current version, the following payment methods are available: **Credit Card, PayPal, Google Pay, and Apple Pay**.
+Available payment methods in the current version: **Credit Card, PayPal, Google Pay, and Apple Pay**.

 ***Support for Serialized Carts is not supported in the current version of LL.EpiserverCyberSourceConnector NuGet***